1 Getting started

 docker pull achubaty/landweb-standalone:latest

-## launch a new container based on thi image
+And launch a new container based on this image (adjusting PASSWORD, memory, and cpus as needed):

 docker run -d -it \